 Since students are not likely to remember all, or even fifty percent of the details of a specific course, one must decide which of the content areas are the most vital, overall concepts and details that students need to learn long-term.
 What overreaching knowledge should the students remember, understand and explain and/or identify after the course is over?
-It was with some difficulty that these two foundational knowledge goals were condensed into the intermediate accounting course.
-After taking this course, students will be expected to: understand the ending of key terms related to assets, liabilities, owner's equity, revenues, expenses, and cash flows.
-Understand the evolving nature of U.S. GAAP, including international influences (see Table 1, Appendix).
+It was with some difficulty that these two foundational knowledge goals were condensed into the cost accounting course (see Table 1).
+After taking the cost accounting course, students will be expected to understand the key terms related to cost objects, direct costs, product costs, period costs, discretionary costs, committed costs, relevant costs, and cost-benefit analysis.
+In addition, the students will be expected to understand how cost accounting provides key data to managers for planning and controlling, as well as costing products, services, and customers.